Order Code: M861MSDS sheet

 |Packaging Information||4 x 25 ml Bottles||4 x 25 ml Bottles||4 x 25 ml Bottles||4 x 25 ml Bottles|

-Molybdenum disulfide readily goes into dispersion in a range of different polar solvents.
+Molybdenum Disulfide can be readily dispersed in a range of different polar solvents.
 At Ossila, we have found that the most stable dispersion for mono-layers and multi-layers can be produced using the following recipe:

-- Weigh out desired amount of material, can go up to 1 mg.ml-1.
+- Weigh out desired amount of material (this can go up to 1 mg.ml-1)

 |Bandgap||Eg = 1.89 eV|